prometheus/jmx_exporter/docs/content/standalone/combined-mode.md

 **Notes**

--  Due to the indepenent collection methods, HTTP Mode metrics most likely  will not match OpenTelemetry Mode metrics exactly
+-  Due to the indepenent collection methods, HTTP mode metrics most likely  will not match OpenTelemetry mode metrics exactly

 # Installation